therenegar/launch/README.md

 ### !WORDZ.EXE - Wordz

 Over 200 word-find style challenges.
-Find the words in the word list in the letter grid.
-Hints help you out.
+Use the hints to find all the hidden words in the letter grid.

-Click letters, or click and drag to select a word. `Enter` commits your selection. `Backspace` un-selects the last selected letter.
+Click on letters, or click and drag to select a word. `Enter` commits your selection. `Backspace` un-selects the last selected letter.

+Words can be horizontal, diagonal down and up.
+Words will not be on the grid backwards.

 <img width="360" height="300" alt="Wordz" src="https://github.com/user-attachments/assets/70801674-2035-48fc-958c-f60538851e4f" />